March 20, 2022

 Jesus is silent on the question of why God - who is worthy of our trust and worship - allows undeserved bad things to happen to good people in this life.
 But boldly stepping into this void, I offer my own thoughts on God And Evil: The Power Of Love.

-And let's remember that in the Bible, "repent' means to have a change of heart, a change of mind, to see things in a new way - to see things the way God sees them, and to then change one's behaviour so that one's habits, impulses, thoughts, and actions bring one into the way of relating to others that God would have us be.
+And let's remember that in the Bible, "repent' means to have a change of heart, a change of mind, a change of habits and impulses to see and do things in a new way - to see things the way God sees them, and to then change one's behaviour so that one's habits, impulses, thoughts, and actions bring one into the way of relating to others that God would have us be.

 And so, when Jesus says, "unless you repent, you will all perish," he is really stating the obvious.
 When we are not relating to others as God would have us do, we are already perishing.
 We are already falling short of the fullness of life that God desires for us.
 And unless we stop doing that, unless we change, unless we repent - we will just keep perishing.